The importance of feature preprocessing for differentially private linear optimization: A counter-example for DPSGD

 Observe that $w^{*'} = (0, 1)$ has zero empirical loss for for dataset $D'$ and $w^{*''} = (0, -1)$ has zero empirical loss for for dataset $D''$ .
 The next theorem states that DPSGD with any clipping norm, batch size, number of steps, learning rate and any initialization will not obtain nontrivial error on both $D'$ and $D''$ when $\mu > \ns \eps$. \begin{theorem} Let $\cA$ be a $(\eps, \delta)$-private DPSGD algorithm with any number of steps $T$, learning rate $\eta$, clipping norm $C$, and (possibly randomized) initialization $w_0$.
 We have when $ \ns < \mu/\eps$,

 \end{theorem}

-The crux of the proof involves showing that if the initialization is ``uninformative'' for a dataset, then DPSGD not obtain nontrivial error when $\mu > \ns \eps$.
+The crux of the proof involves showing that if the initialization is ``uninformative'' for a dataset, then DPSGD does not obtain nontrivial error when $\mu > \ns \eps$.
 Here by ``uninformative'', we mean $w_0 = (w_0(1), w_0(2))$ satisfy that $ w_0(2) \le 0$ for dataset $D'$ and $w_0(2) \geq 0$ for dataset $D''$.
+Note that at least one of the above two conditions must hold.
 Below we give a high-level idea of the proof.
 Since $D'_1$ and $D'_{-1}$ (and similarly $D''_1$ and $D''_{-1}$) have the same $x(1)$, the performance of the final optimizer will depend mostly on the second parameter $w(2)$.
-In fact, the following lemma can be proved. \begin{lemma} For dataset $D'$, let $w$ be any iterate of the DPSGD algorithm, then
+The following lemma can be proved. \begin{lemma} For dataset $D'$, let $w$ be any iterate of the DPSGD algorithm, then

 Similarly, for dataset $D''$,

 \end{lemma} We will focus on the case when $w_0(2) \le 0$ and consider dataset $D'$ and loss $L(w, D')$\footnote{When $w_0(2) \ge 0$, we will consider $D''$ and loss $L(w, D'')$ instead.}.
 It would be enough to show that for every iteration $t$, the parameter $w_t$ has a constant probability of being negative.
 The gradient of each individual loss functions satisfies that for $(x, y) \in D'$, we have